ahmettoguz/database-pgadmin/README.md

 - Under the General tab, set the name to `postgresql`.

-- Under the Connection tab, set the Host name to `postgresql`.
+- Under the Connection tab, set the Host name to `service-postgresql`.

 - When create a backup, the file will be saved in the backup directory specified by the path in the `.env` file.